The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Abacavir requires dosage adjustment in hepatic insufficiency.

-Do not use fixed-dose combinations such as Trizivir and Epzicom or their generic equivalents in patients with impaired hepatic function because the dose of abacavir cannot be adjusted.
+Do not use fixed-dose combinations such as Trizivir, Epzicom, and Triumeq (or the fixed-dose combination’s generic equivalents), in patients with impaired hepatic function because the dose of abacavir cannot be adjusted.

-Do not use Trizivir and Epzicom or their generic equivalents in patients with creatinine clearance (CrCl) <50 mL/min and patients on dialysis (because of the fixed dose of lamivudine).
+Do not use Trizivir, Epzicom, and Triumeq (or the fixed-dose combination’s generic equivalents) in patients with creatinine clearance (CrCl) <50 mL/min and patients on dialysis (because of the fixed dose of lamivudine).

 Abacavir does not inhibit, nor is it metabolized by, hepatic cytochrome P (CYP) 450 enzymes.
-Therefore, it does not cause changes in clearance of agents metabolized through these pathways, such as protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (see more information in Drug Interaction section below under Pediatric Use).
+Therefore, it does not cause changes in clearance of agents metabolized through these pathways, such as protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (see more information in Drug Interaction section under Pediatric Use).

 Through interference with alcohol dehydrogenase and glucuronyltransferase, alcohol increases abacavir levels by 41%.